iesahin/xvc/book/src/ref/xvc-storage-new-wasabi.md

 ```

-If you want to remove a file and all of its versions from a storage, you can use `xvc file remove` command.
+If you want to remove a file and all of its versions from storage, you can use `xvc file remove` command.

 ```console
 $ xvc file remove --from-storage backup dir-0001/